myshell-ai/AIlice/README.md

 Updated on Aug 23, 2024.

-Currently, AIlice can **handle more complex tasks using the locally run 72B open-source model (qwen-2-72b-instruct running on 4090x2)**, with performance approaching that of GPT-4 level models.
+Currently, Ailice can **handle more complex tasks using the locally run 72B open-source model (qwen-2-72b-instruct running on 4090x2)**, with performance approaching that of GPT-4 level models.
 Considering the low cost of open-source models, we highly recommend users to start using them.
 Moreover, localizing LLM operations ensures absolute privacy protection, a rare quality in AI applications in our time.
 Click [here](#example-2-lm-studio) to learn how to run this model locally.
 For users whose GPU conditions are insufficient to run large models, this is not a problem.
 You can use the online inference service (such as openrouter, this will be mentioned next) to access these open-source models (though this sacrifices privacy).
 Although open-source models cannot yet fully rival commercial GPT-4 level models, you can make agents excel by leveraging different models according to their strengths and weaknesses.
 For details, please refer to [Using Different Models in Different Agents](#using-different-models-in-different-agents).

 **claude-3-5-sonnet-20240620** provides the best performance.